What can I do if I am being harassed at work?

 Harassment that goes against your human rights

-Harassment that goes against your human rights is a kind of discrimination.
-This includes harassment because of:
+Harassment that goes against your human rights is a kind of .
+For example, this includes harassment because of your race, a , or your sexual orientation.

 Human rights laws say that employers must not discriminate against you.
 And if other workers discriminate against you, your employer must take steps to make them stop.